 Specific recommendations for improvement

 The ROI of testing: Billboard advertising can cost hundreds to thousands per month depending on location.
 If your design doesn't work, that's money wasted.
-Spending a few minutes testing your design before printing or going live can save you from ineffective advertising.
+Spending a few minutes or less testing your design before launch can save you from ineffective advertising.

 Checklist: The 6-Second Billboard Design